Systaems

 Outcome-Based Pricing & Contract Models in Consulting

-For decades, consulting engagements have largely been governed by traditional pricing structures such as billable hours and fixed-fee projects.
+For decades, consulting engagements have been mainly governed by traditional pricing structures such as billable hours and fixed-fee projects.
 While these models offered predictability and administrative simplicity, they often failed to align consultant incentives with client success.
 The result has been a misalignment between activity and impact, where consultants are compensated for effort rather than for measurable business outcomes.

 At Systaems, we view this transition not merely as a contractual innovation but as a fundamental redefinition of consulting relationships, from transactional to transformational partnerships.